Transgender/Gender-Affirming Health

 If you are moving to Nova Scotia from another province and are already on hormones, you can transfer your care to HSHC.
 Please note that there may be a considerable wait to access our services.
 You should call us as soon as possible to prevent an interruption in your care.
 You should also contact your original provider before leaving your province to maintain your prescription while you wait.
 We will need any relevant medical records from your previous provider, such as readiness letters, mental health assessments, recent bloodwork, prescription history, etc. You should arrange to access those records before booking with HSHC.

 The administrator will let you know when to expect the call to book your first appointment.
-The admin will typically book your first three appointments all at once.
+The admin will typically book your appointments all at once.
 Make sure you bring your valid provincial health card with you to your appointment.
 Clients without health cards are subject to doctors and lab fees.

 Do you have questions about the transition process?
 We can help!
 You are welcome to book an appointment with one of our doctors or nurses without being on the waitlist.